fabio-deep/Distributed-Pytorch-Boilerplate/README.md

-# Boilerplate Pytorch code with Distributed Training.
+# Pytorch Distributed Training

-This is a Pytorch implementation with general code for running and logging distributed training experiments.
+This is general pytorch code for running and logging distributed training experiments.

+Using **DistributedDataParallel** is faster than **DataParallel**, even for single machine multi-gpu training.

+Runs are automatically organised into folders, with logs of the architecture and hyperparameters used, as well as the training progress print outs from the terminal (see example below).

-Simply drop in your own model into `src/main.py`.
+Simply drop your own model into `src/main.py`.

   * **Author**: Fabio De Sousa Ribeiro
   * **Email**: fdesosuaribeiro@lincoln.ac.uk